Jenna Josepher

 Q What kind of opportunities/projects are you looking for?

-Contract, freelance, part time, project-based — Open to full-time hours as well.
+Contract, freelance, part time, project-based.
+FT hours OK.

 Q Describe your ideal job/client/collaboration.

-A team that loves the work they do and really gets behind it.
+I love working with a team that believes in the work they do and really gets behind it.

 Q: What is your rate?